Toward Efficient Polynomial Preconditioning for GMRES: Polynomial Preconditioned GMRES using a GMRES polynomial

 This inconsistent preconditioner behavior can be explained by considering how the polynomials remap the eigenvalues of $A$.
 All eigenvalues of $A$ lie in the right half of the complex plane.
 The two non-real eigenvalues have very small magnitude and are minimally affected by the polynomial preconditioners.
-Of the real eigenvalues, four lie near $1.5$ and the remainder have magnitude less than or equal to $0.5$.
+Of the real eigenvalues, four lie near $1.5$, and the remainder have magnitude less than or equal to $0.5$.
 Figure \ref{fig:MembplusGoodvsBadPoly} shows the effect of the first two polynomial preconditioners on this subset of real eigenvalues (note that though the spectrum is slightly complex, the polynomial is only graphed on the real axis).
 While the $b_{rand}$ polynomial effectively maps most of the small eigenvalues to near $1$, the $b_{prob}$ polynomial creates a more difficult spectrum by making the problem highly indefinite.
 Outside of this figure, the $b_{rand}$ polynomial moves the eigenvalues of magnitude $1.5$ closer to $1$, but the $b_{prob}$ polynomial effectively ignores those eigenvalues, mapping them to near $10^6$.
-In Figure \ref{fig:memplusCFDEvals}, a cumulative distribution function provides further insight into the eigenvalue distributions of the preconditioned operators.

 Upon further examination of the vector $b_{prob}$, it appears that $b_{prob}$ has components of significant magnitude in the direction of only a handful of the eigenvectors of $A$.
 The components of $b_{rand}$ are more evenly distributed among the eigenvectors.
-Experiments in generating polynomials with other vectors yielded comparable results: A uniformly distributed random vector worked almost as well as the $b_{rand}$ vector, but a vector of all ones again yielded stalled convergence (though not quite as bad as $b_{prob}$).
-This phenomenon has been observed in a number of other matrix problems; thus, we recommend always using a random vector to generate the polynomial preconditioner.
-The one exception to this is when the polynomial is frequently changing to adapt to the problem; see discussion in Section \ref{Sec:ChangePoly}.
-If there is concern that a particular random starting vector will not generate an effective polynomial, it is possible to use two starting vectors to generate the polynomial; see~\cite{EmbreePPArnoldi}.
+Experiments in generating polynomials with other vectors yielded comparable results: A uniformly distributed random vector worked almost as well as the $b_{rand}$ vector, but a vector of all ones again yielded stalled convergence.
+This phenomenon has been observed with a number of other matrix problems.
+Thus, we recommend always using a random vector to generate the polynomial preconditioner.